 First leg runner should claim gear as soon as possible after arriving at Oakledge Park.

 At 10:30am, unclaimed gear will be transferred to the RunVermont office (One Main Street, Suite 304, Burlington) and available on Monday.

 Items not claimed in one week will be donated to charity.

 Oakledge Park Gear Check: Open 7:30am to 10:30am.

-2nd Leg Runners may check gear at Battery Park (5:45-8:10am) for pickup at Waterfront Park finish (9:00am-2:00pm).
+2nd Leg Runners may check gear at Battery Park (5:45am-8:10am) for pickup at Waterfront Park finish (9:00am-2:00pm).
 Gear bags may NOT be picked up from Battery Park Gear Check.

-The 2-Person Relay Exchange is located within Oakledge Park.
+The 2 Person Relay Exchange is located within Oakledge Park.
 The relay legs are approximately 13.1 miles each.
-When the first leg runner reaches the exchange zone she/he will pass the wrist band to the second leg runner.
-Because both runners are wearing ChronoTrack Tags, no exchange of the timing tag is necessary.
+When the first leg runner reaches the exchange zone she/he will tag the second leg runner.
+Because both runners are wearing B Tags, no exchange of the timing tag is necessary.